rrchoir/11ty-rrchoir/songs/carry-this-all.md

 tags:
   - General
 ---
-You do not carry this all alone\
+You do not carry this all alone.\
-No you do not carry this all alone\
+No, you do not carry this all alone.\
-This is way too big for you to carry this on your own\
+This is way too big for you to carry this on your own.\
 So, you do not carry this all alone.

 <https://ahlayblakely.bandcamp.com/track/carry-this-all-2>